chef-boneyard/chef-web-docs-2016/step_resource/step_resource_link_delete.rst

 .. code-block:: ruby

-   link "/tmp/file" do
+   link '/tmp/file' do
      action :delete
-     only_if "test -L /tmp/file"
+     only_if 'test -L /tmp/file'
    end